rogerpro/ClearStep/README.md

 Copyright 2017 Roger Campanera.
 All rights reserved.

 Licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php) License.
 Redistributions of the source code included in this repository must retain the copyright notice found in each file.

-## Disclaimer

-Because this app is still on their first days of live *(not even in version 1.0.0)*, the content of this README file may require some fixing.
-Thanks for your comprehension.